CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-30-avoiding-branches.md

 branchBenchRandom/14       69.2 us         69.2 us        40548
 ```

-It looks like we're seeing an almost 10x performance improvement (depending on the input size) by integrating the comparison in with the computation, and understanding the impact of values and data-types on performance.
+It looks like we're seeing an almost 10x performance improvement (depending on the input size) by integrating the comparison in with the computation, and understanding the impact of values and data-types on performance (and over 40x w/ vectorization).
 Pretty cool stuff.

 ## Concluding Remarks

 Many interesting results to think about!
 Our choice of values and data types can impact performance significantly.
 It also is a reminder for us to be vigilant about performance.
-Just because the compiler specializes a function because it knows a value at compile-time doesn't mean it will be better performance.
+Just because the compiler specializes a function when it knows a value at compile-time doesn't mean it will perform better.
 This was the case for using `lea` instructions instead `imul` in all three examples.

 Another important thing to consider is how we benchmark code.
 I've seen large C++ conference talks fall for our baseline pitfall of using the same random numbers each iteration.
 Furthermore, I found huge performance variation (>10%) depending on which benchmarks were located in the same file, and which settings were enabled (e.g., the number of iterations).
 So be careful.
 Even if you're measuring using great tools, that doesn't mean there are not other issues hiding in your benchmarks.